 - Your contact details so buyers can contact you direct.

 Once we have all this information we will build your advertisement.
 We will give you an opportunity to make changes to the advertisement before we promote your bike.
-We will market your advertisement for one week before bidding opens, to give buyers time to register, get their finances in order, and inspect the bike.
+We will generally market your advertisement for one week before bidding opens, to give buyers time to register, get their finances in order, and inspect the bike.
 The auction will then run for one week.

 What happens when the auction ends?